Want your perfect workout program?

 #3: It doesn’t reinforce dysfunctional movement, but it doesn't promote it either

-By squatting with your heels elevated, you are basically eliminating ankle dorsiflexion (the need to bend at your ankle), which is an essential movement to be able to do.
+By squatting with your heels elevated, you are mitigating ankle dorsiflexion (the need to bend at your ankle).
+While this helps the squat, full ankle dorsiflexion is an essential mobility movement to have.

-However, if you have some specific long term limitation, heel elevated squats are fine to do for as long as you please.
+However, if you have some specific long term limitation, heel elevated squats are a great option to keep training.

 Raised squats are not bad for your knees when done properly.
-You just have to avoid forward knee tracking.
-If your form is off due to your knees coming too far past your toes, you can create wear on your knee joint.
+You just have to avoid excessive forward knee tracking and build strength with proper progressive training.

 As with any new exercise, start by first ensuring that you are performing the exercise with the correct form.
 Use less weight until you perfect your form and range of motion.

 1. You’ll need a weighted plate, dumbbell, or squat wedge to place under your heels.
-You’ll place the object of your choice under your heels.
-Only your heels should be on the platform.
+Place the object of your choice on the ground and place your heels on it.
 Be sure that you are standing with your feet slightly wider than hip-width and your toes on the ground.

 2. Engage your core and glutes to maintain an upright posture.
 With your weight evenly distributed throughout your feet, inhale, and lower down into a squat.
 When lowering, be sure to push your hips backward as if you’re going to sit on a chair.